sot/kadi/README.rst

 Other telemetry event tables
 -------------------------

-- NSM
 - SSM

   - Time of trip
   - CTU swap
-  - Back to OBC control
+  - Back to OBC control / NSM transition
+  - NPM transition (BSH)
+  - NPM transition (on guide stars)
   - Back to science

+- NSM

+  - Time of trip
+  - NPM transition (BSH)
+  - NPM transition (on guide stars)
+  - Back to science

 - BSH

-- Dark Current Cals
-- IRU calibration uplinks
-- swapped IRUS
-- meteor shower
-- gyro hold
+  - Time of trip
+  - NPM transition (BSH)
+  - NPM transition (on guide stars)
+  - Back to science

+- SCS 107 runs

+  - SCS 107 execution start and stop time
+  - return to science time
+  - cause?  (may be too difficult)

+    - should this only include SCS 107 "only" safing events (e.g. Radmon)?
+Or all (e.g. SSM, NSM)?

-- momentum dumps (flag for anomalous)
+- momentum dumps

   - PCAD mode  (AOPCADMD)
   - 1-shot  (RSS of AOATTERx)